Joy-Ewatomi/SHADOWNODE-DOMAIN-INTELLIGENCE-ANALYZER/README.md

-# SHADOWNODE-WHOIS-ANALYZER
+# SHADOWNODE DOMAIN INTELLIGENCE ANALYZER (SDIA)

-**Domain Analyzer** is a passive OSINT domain intelligence and evidence-preservation tool written in Python.
+**SHADOWNODE DOMAIN INTELLIGENCE ANALYZER (SDIA)** is a passive OSINT domain intelligence and evidence-preservation tool written in Python.

 It collects publicly observable information about a domain, normalizes the results, correlates related infrastructure, preserves collection evidence, and produces findings that can be independently verified.